-Feeling pins and needles or tingling sensations in your left arm, medically referred to as paresthesia, is generally indicative of a lack of oxygen supply in the area.
+Feeling pins and needles in your left arm, medically referred to as paresthesia, is generally indicative of a lack of oxygen supply in the area.
 The feeling can be triggered by holding a position for several minutes or having pressure applied to the area, thereby impeding the proper circulation of oxygen-carrying blood to the extremity.
 It can also be indicative of more serious problems like diabetes.

 Acupressure can improve blood circulation in your left arm.
 This treatment, which involves applying pressure at specific points on the body to relieve pain, helps alleviate any blockage in the blood vessels or arteries leading to the area.
 According to Dr. Ben Kim, holistic healing specialist, applying pressure to the pericardium-3, or PC-3, pressure point is an excellent way to boost blood circulation to your left arm.

 Improve your posture, whether standing, sitting or lifting, to ensure that blood is distributed properly to your left arm.
 A slouched position slows the movement of blood to your extremities.
 Instead, keep your spine properly aligned and your shoulders back.

 Create a base of support by standing with your feet shoulder-width apart with one foot about half a step in front of the other.
 By assigning the weight of the load to the correct muscles and maintaining proper posture, you can avoid compromised circulation and stress to your arms and back.

-Stretching your arms, shoulders and torso can also improve blood circulation to your extremities and throughout your body.
-Even if the pins and needles in the left arm.
+Stretching your arms, shoulders and torso can also improve blood circulation to your extremities and throughout your body, helping to reduce pins and needles in the left arm.
 To perform a stretching exercise that helps keep oxygen flowing to your left arm, stand with your feet flat on the ground and aligned with your shoulders.

 Rotational exercises can also boost blood flow and oxygen to your left arm.
 Rotate your left arm by stretching it out from your side and making circular movements with your hand for 15 repetitions.
 Repeat the exercise in reverse.

 When to Seek Medical Help

 In these cases, treatment might require more drastic measures like chemotherapy, surgery or medication.
 Be watchful of serious symptoms like tingling sensations that last for weeks or months or increasing pain and discomfort in the area.